 The purposes of the Moot Court Bar are to conduct two annual intramural appellate advocacy competitions, to select and prepare student competition teams to represent the Law School in external regional and national competitions, and to encourage students to refine their analytical, writing and oral advocacy skills.
 Membership in the Moot Court Bar is open to second- and third-year students.
 The Moot Court Bar conducts an intramural competition in the fall semester to select new members from the second-year class.
 Participants in that competition prepare an appellate brief in a hypothetical case before the Supreme Court of the United States and argue the case in preliminary rounds before panels of lawyers from the community, serving as members of the Court.
 The sixteen highest-scoring students are inducted as new members of the Moot Court Bar.
 In the final round, the four highest-scoring students argue the case in the South Carolina Court of Appeals before a panel of three of the members of that Court.
 In the spring semester, the Moot Court Bar sponsors the J. Woodrow Lewis Competition, which is open to all second- and third-year students.
 In that competition, teams of student advocates prepare appellate briefs in a hypothetical case before the Supreme Court of the United States and argue it in preliminary rounds.
 The two highest scoring teams argue the case in the final round before the justices of the South Carolina Supreme Court.

 Non-Academic Student Organizations:

-Student organizations that are registered with the University of South Carolina are eligible for benefits, including financial support from allocated student activity fees, as well as the use of University facilities.
+Student organizations that are registered with the University of South Carolina School of Law are eligible for benefits, including financial support from allocated student activity fees, as well as the use of university facilities.
 All student organizations are open to students on a nondiscriminatory basis.